Back To Search Results

 Treatment / Management

+Individuals experiencing delusions do not often seek medical attention voluntarily, as their delusions are ego-syntonic, leading to the externalization of psychic distress onto others.
+Often, patients are prompted to seek help by concerned family members after noticing social and occupational dysfunction.[42]
 If an individual seeks treatment, creating therapeutic rapport is the quintessential aim for the clinician.[43]
 Direct attempts to confront delusions are unlikely to be successful and may lead to significant patient distress.
 A more fruitful focus for clinicians may be to suspend judgment and examine these beliefs' impact and potential function in the patient's daily life.
 Focusing on context, exploration, and further understanding of the patient's culture and history will likely prove more productive.(B2)

-Bebbington and Freeman (2017) propose an integrated neuropsychiatric framework for understanding and treating delusions.
+Bebbington and Freeman (2017) proposed an integrated neuropsychiatric framework for understanding and treating delusions.
 The authors indicate that treatment requires amelioration of biological and psychological aspects and that both processes must occur to lead to remission.
 The remission of the biological aspect consists of the dampening of mesolimbic dopamine release with antipsychotic medication.
 This reduced dopaminergic activity decreases the uneven salience and attribution of personalized meaning to surrounding stimuli.
 With the decrease in salience intensity, the person can reassess the stimuli and more accurately distribute attention, reducing the level of over-personalized meaning and leading to a more realistic appraisal of the situation.
 The therapist can attempt to "shake" the once "unshakable" delusion as insight improves.[44]
 Psychological remission consists of the reappraisal of primary psychotic experiences.
 Both remission forms are partially independent, and shifts in both areas are required to remission symptoms.[45]

 Differential Diagnosis